 Despite its edge-lit arrangement theoretically being much weaker than the direct model, it generates deep, detailed and nicely differentiated black tones, only succumbing to crushing them if the majority of the screen is concerned with describing darkness.
 It's much like the also-impressive Panasonic HX800 in this regard.

 And despite the inherent limitations of this edge-lit configuration, the Samsung controls its backlighting well, with haloing or light-bleed only making an overt appearance during, say, white text on a black background.
 The top-and-bottom black bars of some 21:9 content will betray some very mild clouding, too.

 White tones are reasonably bright, very acceptably detailed and strongly resist bleaching even when the on-screen action is mostly white-on-white.
 As a consequence, the QE55Q65T does good work with contrasts, even of the most glaring kind.
-Fire up a black-and-white movie for some retro thrills and the Samsung is composed and entirely in control of the stark photography.
+I fired up a black-and-white movie for some retro thrills and the Samsung remained composed and entirely in control of the stark photography.

 There’s certainly not the out-and-out punch to pictures that some brighter (and more expensive) Samsung QLEDs can muster – peak brightness (in a 10% white window) of around 470 nits is respectable, although the equally affordable Philips OLED754 will go both brighter and darker than the Q60TQ55T can manage, thanks to inherent advantages of OLED.

 As an upscaler, the Q60T/Q65T proved equally adept.
 A 1080p Blu-ray disc enjoys many of the same positives as native 4K content: impressive contrasts, a nicely nuanced colour palette, and secure motion.
 I found some of the finest details are overlooked somewhat, and any wide shots of open sky or wide prairie (for example) did host a touch of picture noise, but the Samsung’s overall stability is praiseworthy.